William-Robert-Robertson/Scottish-Gaelic-Spellchecker-GOC/README.md

 This is a mirror of the GOC (Gaelic Orthographic Convention) [hunspell](https://hunspell.github.io/) spell checker for Scottish Gaelic.

-To spell check using both traditional orthograpohy and GOC orthography please use the universal spell checker [https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-Universal](https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-Universal)
+To spell check using both traditional orthography and GOC orthography please use the universal spell checker [https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-Universal](https://github.com/William-Robert-Robertson/Scottish-Gaelic-Spellchecker-Universal)

 The spell checker is based on the lexical database behind [www.faclair.com](https://www.faclair.com), has over 80'000 headwords and is able to check over 2.8 million conjugates.